-Mike Manning is an actor and Emmy-winning producer of film and television.
+Mike Manning is an Emmy-winning actor and producer of film and television.
 On screen, Manning is most known for his roles in Disney's "Cloud 9," on MTV's "Teen Wolf," and as Charlie Dale in NBC's "Days of Our Lives."
-Mike began his producing career with the Showtime documentary "Kidnapped for Christ" alongside Tom DeSanto ("Transformers").
+Mike began his producing career with the documentary "Kidnapped for Christ" alongside Tom DeSanto ("Transformers").
 The film won numerous awards including the Audience Award at SlamDance Film Festival and was sold to Showtime.
 The film was responsible for legislation in California and other states, to protect children at "camps for troubled youth."
-Mike's other producing credits include: the Tribeca comedy "Folk Hero & Funny Guy," the SXSW award-winning drama "Jinn" (Filmmaker Magazine's "50 Most Anticipated American Films of 2018"), Netflix's "The Death and Life of Marsha P. Johnson" with Oscar-nominated director David France, the SXSW thriller "M.F.A.", various concept pilots for Lifetime TV, the Barry Brown civil rights movie "Son of the South" executive produced by Oscar-winner Spike Lee, and the homeless youth documentary "Lost in America" featuring Halle Berry, Rosario Dawson and Tiffany Haddish.
-Having lobbied Congress in Washington, D.C. before moving to Los Angeles, Mike has worked with many non-profit organizations throughout the country.
+Mike's other producing credits include: the Tribeca comedy "Folk Hero & Funny Guy," the coming-of-age drama "Jinn" (won the Audience Award at SXSW and sold to MGM), the Netflix Original "The Death and Life of Marsha P. Johnson" with Oscar-nominated director David France, the SXSW thriller "M.F.A.", concept pilots for Lifetime TV, the Barry Brown civil rights movie "Son of the South" executive produced by Oscar-winner Spike Lee, and the homeless youth documentary "Lost in America" featuring Halle Berry, Rosario Dawson and Tiffany Haddish.
+Having lobbied Congress in Washington, D.C. before moving to LA, Mike has worked with many non-profit organizations throughout the country.
 He's currently an ambassador for Boo2Bullying and a board member for the largest youth-focused clean water organization in the world, Thirst Project.